 Advantages of Accreditation:

-Rogue Community College complies with NWCCU accreditation policies and practices for the benefit of the college and the students it serves.
+Rogue Community College complies with NWCCU accreditation standards, policies and practices for the benefit of the College and the students it serves.
 Advantages of accreditation include:

 - Ease of transfer of credits to other colleges and universities.